-HOW TO GET TO BEAR ISLAND: The Hammocks Beach State Park ferry service runs every year from April through October.
-Also, you can get over to Bear Island from Historic Downtown Swansboro via our specialty cruise operators, Lady Swan Boat Tours, and Marsh Cruises, as well as via a shuttle run by Pogie’s Fishing Center also runs a water taxi service.
+The Hammocks Beach State Park ferry service runs every year from April through October.
+See the schedule on their website.
+Other adventurous options are to depart from Historic Downtown Swansboro with one of our specialty cruise operators, Lady Swan Boat Tours, and Marsh Cruises for shelling excursion or sunset cruise.
+Pogie’s Fishing Center also runs a water taxi service.

 DID YOU KNOW?
 Huggins Island was used by Native Americans as fishing and hunting grounds, and today white-tailed deer, raccoons and gray fox, as well as herons and egrets, live in the island’s thick maritime forest.
 The island’s rich history also includes being home to a Confederate six-cannon battery from 1861 to 1862.

 After landing at the dock on Bear Island, you’re free to sunbathe or explore.
 A short, sandy trail leads to the beachside of the barrier island, where more than three miles of oceanfront remain untouched and uninhabited.
 The sound of waves ebbing and flowing and crashing on the beach is as soothing as a yoga class, and you have the feeling of what it must be like to go off the grid – for a few hours, anyway.
 You’ll also find a modest concession and picnic complex.

 Once you’ve sunbathed and watched the birds dip in the sky, you can return to the dock, ready to be scooped up by the ferry for a return to the park’s Visitor Center, or if you’ve arrived with one of our specialty cruise operators, they’ll bring you back to your point of origin, in Swansboro.